For Tickets Call 1-866-FAU-Owls

 FAU will take on St. Francis in the first game of the FAU Thanksgiving Tournament

 Jim Jabir was named Florida Atlantic University’s head women’s basketball coach in April 2017.
-He joins the program as just the fifth head coach in the Owls’ 37-year history.
+He joined the program as just the fifth head coach in the Owls’ 37-year history.
+With a 485-393 overall record and 30 years as a head coach, Jabir is one of the nation’s most experienced and winningest coaches.

 Prior to joining FAU, the Brooklyn, N.Y. native spent 13 seasons as the University of Dayton’s head women’s basketball coach and left as the program’s all-time wins leader.
-Jabir tallied a 238-140 mark at UD and holds a 458-363 record in his 29-year head coaching career.
+Jabir tallied a 238-140 mark at UD.
 He led teams to six-consecutive NCAA appearances (2010, 2011, 2012, 2013, 2014, 2015) - including guiding UD to the program's first NCAA Regional Final in 2015, two post-season Women's National Invitation appearances, three-consecutive Atlantic 10 (A-10) Finals, the program's first A-10 Women's Basketball Tournament title in 2012, followed by the program's first A-10 Regular Season Championship title in 2013.
 In 2014, Jabir led the Flyers to another A-10 Regular Season crown.
 Under his guidance 27 players were named A-10 All-Conference performers while the Flyers undoubtedly enjoyed their program’s most successful stint in modern program history.

 The two-time A-10 Coach of the Year transformed the Flyer program from a 3-25 record in his first season to their highest national ranking at No. 11 in both the AP and USA Today Coaches Polls in 2013.
 In his last six seasons, UD accrued a 162-60 overall record (.730 winning percentage) and posted an 81-23 record (.779 winning percentage) in Atlantic 10 games.